One Ocean Marine Ltd Crew Terms & Conditions

 We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

 We will then investigate your complaint.
-This will normally involve passing your complaint to our company Director and active Co-Founders, who will review your complaint.
+This will normally involve passing your complaint to our company Director, who will review your complaint.

 One Ocean Marine will then invite you to a meeting to discuss and hopefully resolve your complaint.
 S/he will do this within 14 days of sending you the acknowledgement letter.

-Within 14 days of the meeting, One Ocean Marine will write to you to confirm what took place and any solutions s/he has agreed with you.
+Within 14 days of the meeting, One Ocean Marine will write to you to confirm what took place and any solutions s/he have agreed with you.

 If you do not want a meeting or it is not possible, One Ocean Marine will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.